tentixo/txo-brain-pain/set-up-sw-dev-environment.md

 #### Difference Between .zshrc and .zprofile

-Your computer is like a big playground and every time you open your playground (your terminal), you have different rules for how things work.
+Your computer is like a big playground, and every time you open your playground (your terminal), you have different rules for how things work.

 **.zprofile** – The Playground Entrance Rules (One-Time Rules)